Firmsconsulting

 Sometimes it is necessary to find the growth rate (g) first, before you can calculate the cost of the common stock (rs) with the help of the Gordon model.
 To do so, you need to find out what was the per share dividends applicable to common stock over the last few years (this information will be given).
 After obtaining this information, you can calculate the growth rate.

-It is best to explain this with the help of the example.
+It is best to explain this with an example.

 EXAMPLE 1: